department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process.md

     title: What are the different claim types and what do they mean?
     description: ""
   - url: /disability-benefits/claims-process/evidence/
-    title: How do I gather support (evidence) for a disability claim?
+    title: How do I gather supporting documents (evidence) for a disability claim?
     description: ""
   - url: /disability-benefits/claims-process/date/
     title: How does VA decide when my disability compensation starts?